cmyr/gnudbm/README.md

 # gnudbm

 This project provides ergonomic and idiomatic Rust bindings to [gdbm], a lightweight local key/value database.
+It allows easy storage and retrieval of any type that implements `Serialize` and `Deserialize`.

 ## Requirements